 The Core2 for AWS IoT EduKit communicates with the host machine through a Silicon Labs CP210x USB to UART bridge.
 The on-board CP2104 is an USB-to-UART bridge to facilitate host communication with the ESP32-D0WD microcontroller.
 The microcontroller communicates bi-directionally over UART0, which the CP210x translates through a virtual communications port on the host machine it establishes over USB-C.

 Linux kernel version 3.x.x and 4.x.x already include the drivers needed for the CP210x as part of the distribution.
 However, by default, serial communications is restricted to users that are part of the dialout group.
-To add your user to the dialout group, use terminal and enter the following:
+To add your user to the dialout group, open the terminal and enter the following:

 sudo usermod -a -G dialout $USER